-Our Favorite Car Steering Wheel Locks in 2022 - Top Reviews by Autoblog Commerce
+Favorite car steering wheel locks of 2022

 Popularity may not be a good thing

-Although a popular car steering wheel lock will probably be effective, its popularity may also be an issue-- because of it, there will likely be videos online about how to dismantle or break these devices.
+Although a popular car steering wheel lock will probably be effective, its popularity may also be an issue — because of it, there will likely be videos online about how to dismantle or break these devices.

 The more popular a product is, the more people will ask how to break into it when they lose their keys.
-Similarly, if a carjacker keeps seeing the same lock in every car they try to steal, they’re sure to try and find out how to dismantle it themselves.
+Similarly, if a carjacker keeps seeing the same lock-in every car they try to steal, they’re sure to try and find out how to dismantle it themselves.

 Check YouTube to see if there are any “hacking” videos related to your particular steering wheel lock.
 If there’s a video showing someone quickly and easily removing the lock from a car, perhaps choose a different product.